-For 2023, said mechanism provides for two ratios:
+For 2024, said mechanism provides for two ratios:

-capital ratio: Common Equity Tier 1 ratio, aimed at measuring the extent of the Bank's capital in relation to the degree of risk of the assets held - minimum target ratio of 11%;
+capital ratio: Common Equity Tier 1 ratio11, aimed at measuring the extent of the Bank's capital in relation to the degree of risk of the assets held - minimum target ratio of 14%12;

-Or higher for certain categories of personnel operating on particular markets, for which percentage is defined in accordance with the market context.
+10 Or higher for certain categories of personnel operating on particular markets, for which percentage is defined in accordance with the market context.

-&lt;sup>13 Common Equity Tier 1 ratio meaning the ratio of CET1 (consisting mainly of the ordinary capital paid-in) to risk-weighted assets (credit, market and operational risks).
+11 Common Equity Tier 1 ratio meaning the ratio of CET1 (consisting mainly of the ordinary capital paid-in) to risk-weighted assets (credit, market and operational risks).

-&lt;sup>14 Threshold subject to revision in the event of exceptional, unforeseeable changes in macroeconomic conditions or of deterioration of financial conditions.
+Threshold subject to revision in the event of exceptional, unforeseeable changes in macroeconomic conditions or of deterioration of financial conditions.
 In the event of extreme discontinuity, the Board of Directors will reassess the fairness and consistency of incentive systems.

-liquidity ratio: Liquidity Coverage Ratio, to increase short-term resilience of the liquidity risk profile of the Bank, while ensuring it has sufficient, high-quality liquid assets to overcome any 30-day long acute stress situation - minimum ratio of 150%.
+liquidity ratio: Liquidity Coverage Ratio13, to increase short-term resilience of the liquidity risk profile of the Bank, while ensuring it has sufficient, high-quality liquid assets to overcome any 30-day long acute stress situation - minimum ratio of 150%14.